phpmyadmin/localized_docs/source/config.rst

     The maximum number of recently used tables shown in the navigation panel.
 Set this to 0 (zero) to disable the listing of recent tables.

-.. config:option:: $cfg['ShowTooltip']

-    :type: boolean
-    :default: true

-    Defines whether to display item comments as tooltips in navigation panel or not.

 .. config:option:: $cfg['NavigationDisplayLogo']